RefactoringGuru/refactoring-examples/interactive-en-after/csharp/replace-method-with-method-object.md

 The benefit of this refactoring technique is that now you can easily apply <a href="/extract-method">Extract Method</a> to the <code>Compute()</code> method without worrying about passing arguments.

-Now refactoring is complete.
-If you like, you can compare the old and new code.
+The refactoring is complete!
+You can compare the old and new code, if you like.